AlibabaCloudDocs/ots/intl.en-US/SDK Reference/Node.js SDK/Search Index/Sorting and pagination.md

             {
                 geoDistanceSort: {
                     fieldName: "Col_Geo_Point",
-                    points: ["0,0"],// Set the center point.
+                    points: ["0,0"],// Set the central point.
-                    order: TableStore.SortOrder.SORT_ORDER_ASC // The query result is returned in ascending order of the distances between geographical locations and the center point.
+                    order: TableStore.SortOrder.SORT_ORDER_ASC // The query result is returned in ascending order of the distances between geographical locations and the central point.
                 }
             }
         ]